Monkey See, Monkey Do: Turn Your Fussy Eater to a Healthy Eater

 As a mom we want our kids to eat healthy all the time, but doing this could be pretty difficult because kids, especially these days, are becoming more and more of a fussy eater.
 I’m so glad that there are a lot of self-help parenting websites that gives you noteworthy ideas and tips on how to turn your little fussy eater to a healthy eater.

 I have come up with some of the tips that I find really effective and helpful for a stay at home mom like me.
-These tips won’t be as effective if you don’t put enough effort and patience on it.
+These Nursing Degree in Georgia tips won’t be as effective if you don’t put enough effort and patience on it.
 Turning your kids eating lifestyle will never happen overnight, so remember patience is a virtue.

 - Don’t be a fussy eater yourself.
 Remember: Monkey see, monkey do.

 - When serving kids vegetables try serving them in different colors and cut them in different shapes so that they can create fun images.
 This makes your kid excited.

 - If your child rejects the food on the first… second… third attempt… and so on, don’t be discouraged right away.
 This is where the “patience is a virtue” thing comes in.

 - Eating healthy is a good deed, and we reward children doing good deeds, right?